Data Storage and Security

 Data Processing Agreement (DPA)

-From 15th February 2022, an updated version of the DPA applies to our Embedded customers.
+You can find the latest version of the Privacy Policy below.
 For transparency reasons, we have decided to keep the older versions available for our customers:

 DPA Spring 2021